basel-ax/2xiang/README.md

 #### Image Generation Workflow (`-generator`)
 - Monitors for new image requests with status 'ReadyToGenerate'
+- Selects all images with the 'ReadyToGenerate' status and processes them in batch, one by one
 - Automatically truncates prompts longer than 999 characters while preserving UTF-8 characters
 - Sends requests to the Fusion Brain API
 - Updates image status to 'Generate' and saves UUID